-Materials for components of boilers, heat exchangers and pressure vessels of Class I and Class II (except for the components specified in items 1.5 and 2.5) are subject to survey by the Register during manufacture.
+1.4.1 Materials for components of boilers, heat exchangers and pressure vessels of Classes I and II are subject to survey by the Register during manufacture.

-Materials for components of boilers, heat exchangers and pressure vessels of Class II and III, listed in Table.
-1.3.3, can be supplied with certificates according to form 3.1 of EN 10204, if the confirmed test results comply with the requirements of the Register Rules.
+Materials for components of boilers, heat exchangers and pressure vessels of Classes II and III may be supplied with certificates according to form 3.1 of EN 10204, if the confirmed test results comply with the requirements of the Register Rules.
 When checking the documents by the Register Surveyor and when the reasonable doubts about the quality of the material used arise, the Register reserves the right to require additional checks on the compliance of the material with the declared properties.

-Materials for components of boilers, heat exchangers and pressure vessels of Class III as well as the components specified in items 1.5 and 2.5 of Table 1.3.3 for any Classes may also be selected in accordance with the international and national standards valid at the time of consideration of technical documentation and be supplied with documents of the manufacturer.
+Materials for components of boilers, heat exchangers and pressure vessels of Class III may also be selected in accordance with the international and national standards valid at the time of review of technical documentation and be supplied with documents of the manufacturer.
 In this case, the use of materials is subject to agreement with the Register during review of the technical documentation.